gustavovnicius/react-redux-boilerplate/README.md

 ======================================
 [![Build Status](https://travis-ci.org/gustavovnicius/react-redux-boilerplate.svg?branch=master)](https://travis-ci.org/gustavovnicius/react-redux-boilerplate)

 Boilerplate for front-end apps with React and Redux.
+The goal is to provide a simple and functional boilerplate that you could bootstrap your project with.
+Enjoy it! :sunglasses: (Any feedback will be welcome!)

 Main tools
 -----------------------------------